tetratelabs/wazero/RATIONALE.md

 We don't require a non-zero value for `Dirent.Ino` because doing so can prevent a real one from resolving later via `Stat_t.Ino`.

-We define inode like `Ino` in POSIX which doesn't special-case zero.
+We define `Ino` like `d_ino` in POSIX which doesn't special-case zero.
 It can be zero for a few reasons:

 * The file is not a regular file or directory.
 * The underlying filesystem does not support inodes. e.g. embed:fs